Halleck45/ProtoMock/README.md

 // I am a mocked response
 ```

-That's only a POC for the moment.
+**That's only a POC**.
 Feel free to contribute if you are interested.

 Why ?
 -----

-Because legacy code exists...
+Because legacy code exists, and generally needs unit tests...

-(and also because my train is late, and I have one hour to kill...)
+(and because my train is late (yes, I'm french), and I have one hour to kill...)

 Usage
 -----